Turtle Cheesecake is a decadent creamy cheesecake recipe with multiple layers of deliciousness! Perfect to wow your guests at the Holidays!

 A classic New York Cheesecake gets topped with the sweet flavor combination of Chocolate Covered Turtles in this showstopping, delicious Cheesecake Recipe.
-It looks just as amazing as it tastes so it’s a perfect Holiday Dessert!
+Try out my Tiramisu Cheesecake for another amazing Holiday dessert!

 Adding chocolate, caramel, and pecans is a guaranteed way to take a dessert from great to outstanding.
 There are so many ways to incorporate these flavors, but adding them on top of your favorite desserts is probably the easiest method.
 The delicate drizzles of silky Chocolate Ganache and buttery caramel turn a traditional baked cheesecake into a gorgeous dessert that looks like it belongs in a gourmet bakery.